-At the battle of Stirling it shows Wallace begin the charge using a war hammer, the same one he used to spike the English cavalryman through the helmet with.
-The hammers were small and thin with a pick Axe head.
-It then cuts to the English overseeing the battle, then cuts back to Wallace charging with no sword in hand, he begins the charge and draws his Claymore.
+At the battle of Stirling it shows Wallace beginning the charge using a war hammer, the same one he used to spike the English cavalryman through the helmet with.
+The hammers were small and thin with a pickaxe head.
+It then cuts to the English overseeing the battle, then cuts back to Wallace charging with no sword in hand; he begins the charge and draws his Claymore.
 The movie cuts to another English scene again, and upon returning to Wallace charging into battle he has his sword nearly out.
 After another English vantage point he is brandishing the war hammer again and running from a side view.
-After one last English view, Wallace's Claymore is out and raised above his ahead as he and his men clash into the opposing army.
+After one last English view, Wallace's Claymore is out and raised above his ahead as he and his men crash into the opposing army.

 In the battle of Stirling a Scot is shot in the foot with an arrow.
 He screams and we assume that he has been defeated.
 During the next English archer attack the same Scotsman is shot again in the same place and yells the same way as before.

 Just before the Battle of Stirling, when Wallace rides up to intimidate the negotiating English commander, we can see the entire English army lined up behind him.
 In the next scene however, when we see just Wallace and the Englishman, the entire English army behind him has disappeared, except for a line of cavalrymen.
 This repeats itself.

 When Longshanks opens the basket and lifts the head clear, he drops it back in the basket with the leather cover off.
 After he knocks Edward down he sits at the table and the leather cover is clearly on.